21Shares Ethereum ETF (TETH) Volatility Skew

 Implied volatility skew shows how IV varies across strike prices for a given expiration.
 Steeper skews indicate higher demand for downside protection relative to upside speculation.

-21Shares Ethereum ETF (TETH) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $24.3M, listed on CBOE, carrying a beta of 2.74 to the broader market.
-TETH aims to track the spot price of ether, less expenses and liabilities. public since 2024-07-23.
+21Shares Ethereum ETF (TETH) operates in the Financial Services sector, specifically the Asset Management - Cryptocurrency industry, with a market capitalization near $15.9M, listed on CBOE, carrying a beta of 2.47 to the broader market.
+The 21Shares Ethereum ETF, known by the symbol TETH, endeavors to replicate Ether's spot price, net of its operational costs and financial obligations. public since 2024-07-23.

 - Spot Price